 In addition, the The Grove at Alta Ridge / Huron Grn neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
 In fact, 82.1% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.9% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-American households most often have a car, and regularly they have two or three.
-But households in the The Grove at Alta Ridge / Huron Grn neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the The Grove at Alta Ridge / Huron Grn neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.7% of the households here have four, five, or more cars.
 That is more cars per household than in 97.0% of the neighborhoods in the nation.

 The The Grove at Alta Ridge / Huron Grn neighborhood is unique for having just 6.3% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 96.3% of America's neighborhoods.